mjordan/islandora_workbench/README.md

 drupal_filesystem: "fedora://"
 ```

-## Logging

-Islandora Workbench writes a log file for all tasks to `workbench.log` in the workbench directory, unless you specify an alternative log file location using the `log_file_path` configuration option, e.g.:

-`log_file_path: /tmp/mylogfilepath.log`

- By default, new entries are appended to this log, unless you indicate that the log file should be overwritten each time Workbench is run by providing the `log_file_mode` configuration option with a value of "w":

- `log_file_mode: w`

  ## The output CSV file

- Occasionally, you may want to create stub nodes that only contain basic fields, and then add values to the remaining fields later.
+ Occasionally, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
 To faciliate this type of workflow, Workbench provides an option to generate a simple CSV file containig a record for every newly created node.
 This file can then be used later in `update` tasks to add additional metadata or in `add_media` tasks to add media.

- If your `create` configuration file contains the optional `output_csv` setting, Workbench will write a CSV file at the specified location containing one record per node created.
+ You tell Workbench to generate this file by including the optional `output_csv` setting in your configuration file.
+If this setting is present, Workbench will write a CSV file at the specified location containing one record per node created.
 This CSV file contains the following fields:

  * `id` (or whatever column is specified in your `id_field` setting): the value in your input CSV file's ID field
  * `node_id`: the node ID for the newly created node